Updated: April 2026

 The legal foundation: Section 4 of the RTA

-Section 4 of the Residential Tenancies Act states that any provision inconsistent with the Act is void.
-Section 15 governs additional terms and confirms the same principle.
-A clause must be clear, specific, and legally permissible.
+Section 4 of the Residential Tenancies Act states that any provision in a tenancy agreement inconsistent with the Act is void.
+Section 15 of the Ontario Standard Lease form is where landlords add additional terms, and that section itself states explicitly that an additional term cannot take away a right or responsibility under the RTA.
+The two work together: Section 4 sets the rule, and Section 15 of the standard lease form is the only place additional terms belong.
+A clause must be clear, specific, and legally permissible to survive.
 Broad, vague, or rights-removing language fails at every one of those tests.
-For a full breakdown of which specific clauses the LTB will never enforce, see our article on illegal lease clauses in Ontario.
+For the full breakdown of which specific clauses the LTB will never enforce, see our article on illegal lease clauses in Ontario.

 What Should You Include in Your Ontario Lease?